 Be warned: there are plenty of spoilers ahead from both seasons one and two.

-Crimes Related to Lying
+Netflix’s Sick Note and All the Crimes Related to Lying

 Daniel’s lies about having cancer could also be considered fraud.
 Obviously he wouldn’t be committing a crime when he first told everyone he had cancer and he actually believed it to be true.
 But he did commit fraud when he purposefully hid the truth about his misdiagnosis and then agreed to serve as the spokesperson for We Care, using his non-existent condition to promote the company for his own financial gain.